 Line of Credit Growth Rate Example

 (Starting at $200,000)

-Since a reverse mortgage is a loan, you accrue interest on the money you borrow.
-There is no payment required so the balance grows and as the balance grows, so does the amount of interest you accrue.
+Since a reverse mortgage is a loan, you accrue interest on the borrowed money.
+No payment is required, so the balance grows, and as the balance grows, so does the amount of interest you accrue.

-There is never a payment due with a reverse mortgage, but there is never a prepayment penalty either.
+There is never a payment due with a reverse mortgage, but there is never a prepayment penalty.
 Borrowers who do not wish to see their balance grow solely due to the accumulation of interest can make payments of any amount at any time.

-The beauty of this is that since there is no payment due, there are no due dates, no minimums due and if it is not convenient to make a payment in any given month even if you want to, there are no negative ramifications to your credit, etc. if you choose not to pay sometimes.
+The beauty of this is that since there is no payment due, there are no due dates and no minimums due.
+If it is not convenient to make a payment in any given month, even if you want to, there are no negative ramifications to your credit if you choose not to pay sometimes.

-The last thing borrowers need to consider is the effect the loan will have on heirs.
+The last thing borrowers need to consider is the loan’s effect on heirs.

 Effects on Family Members

-The biggest complaint I hear is mostly from heirs who may be current spouses who were not married to the borrower at the time the loan was received, family members who were shocked when they learn of the existence of the reverse mortgage or of others who moved in with the borrowers but now learn they cannot remain in the home under the terms of the loan after the original borrowers have all permanently left the home.
+The biggest complaint I hear is mostly from heirs who may be current spouses who were not married to the borrower when the loan was received; These family members were shocked when they learned of the reverse mortgage or of others who moved in with the borrowers but now learned they could not remain in the home under the terms of the loan after the original borrowers had all permanently left home.